General and Community Pediatrics Education

 Medical Student Training

-The annual Riley Pediatric Conference is a two-day event that offers plenary presentations on the latest in pediatric health care issues as well as hot topics on various disciplines.
-The afternoon features a series of interactive lectures to choose from on a variety of subjects such as eating disorders in children and adolescents, pediatric dermatology, ophthalmology, hypertension, sports injuries, urology, high risk new-born follow-up, management of office emergencies, pediatric endocrinology, and family community resources to name a few.
+The Annual Riley Pediatric Conference is a two-day event that offers plenary presentations on the latest in pediatric health care issues as well as “Hot Topics” on various disciplines.
+Interactive lectures are featured each afternoon on a wide range of topics such as eating disorders, ophthalmology, sports injuries, high-risk newborn follow-up, family community resources, etc.